qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run in Copilot.md

 ![Adaptive card for Chai embedded in a Copilot response](./images/03-03a-response-on-chai.png)

 If there are multiple references, Copilot may show a small number next to each.
 You can hover over these numbers to display the adaptive card.
-Also, it may show a pull-down below the "Copy" button.
+References will also be listed below the response.

 ![Reference numbers embedded in a Copilot response - hovering over the number shows the adaptive card](./images/03-03-Response-on-Chai.png)